blinklabs-io/ansible-cardano/roles/adder/README.md

-Snek
+Adder
 =========

-This role deploys an Snek instance.
+This role deploys an Adder instance.

 Requirements
 ------------